klausbreyer/v01.io/content/posts/2024-agencies-product-owner/index.md

 ---
-title: "Dear digital agencies, stop asking your customers for a Product Owner."
+title: "Dear Digital Agencies, Stop Asking Your Customers for a Product Owner."
-date: 2024-04-26T12:15:43+02:00
+date: 2024-04-30
-categories: ["Prodcut"]
+categories: ["Product"]
-draft: true
+draft: false
 ---

 A client-side Product Owner isn't necessary for successful digital products — I even consider it harmful.
 What's crucial is proper and effective Product Management by the agency.

 (The beloved "PO per proxy" won't cut it, either.)

-Having experience with both sides, I would like to share some fictional letters.
+Having experience with both sides, I wrote some fictional letters to them.

 ## The biggest mistake clients of digital agencies can make is writing tickets.